openvinotoolkit/open_model_zoo/models/public/mask_rcnn_inception_resnet_v2_atrous_coco/mask_rcnn_inception_resnet_v2_atrous_coco.md

 ## Use Case and High-Level Description

-Mask R-CNN Inception Resnet V2 Atrous trained on COCO dataset.
-Used for object instance segmentation.
-For details, see [paper](https://arxiv.org/pdf/1703.06870.pdf).
+Mask R-CNN Inception Resnet V2 Atrous  is trained on COCO dataset and used for object instance segmentation.
+For details, see a [paper](https://arxiv.org/pdf/1703.06870.pdf).

 ## Example